Spanish conquest of the Aztec Empire: Michoacan

 After hearing about the fall of the Aztec Empire, Irecha Tangaxuan II sent emissaries to the Spanish victors (the Purépecha empire was a contemporary and enemy of the Aztec Empire).
 A few Spaniards went with them to Tzintzuntzan, where they were presented to the ruler and gifts were exchanged.
 They returned with samples of gold and Cortés' interest in the Tarascan state was awakened.

 In 1522 a Spanish force under the leadership of Cristobal de Olid was sent into Purépecha territory and arrived at Tzintzuntzan within days.
 The imperial army numbered many thousands, perhaps as many as 100,000, but at the crucial moment they chose not to fight.
 Tangaxuan submitted to the Spanish administration, but for his cooperation was allowed a large degree of autonomy.
 This resulted in a strange arrangement where both Cortés and Tangáxuan considered themselves rulers of Michoacán for the following years: the population of the area paid tribute to them both.

-Later, Nuño Beltrán de Guzmán, then president of the first Audiencia, decided to march on northwestern Mexico with a force of 5,000–8,000 men in search for new populations to subdue.
+In 1529, however, Nuño Beltrán de Guzmán, then president of the first Audiencia, decided to march on northwestern Mexico with a force of 5,000–8,000 men in search for new populations to subdue.
 He arrived in Michoacán and found out that Tangaxuan was still the de facto ruler of his empire, for which the conquistador allied himself with Don Pedro Panza Cuinierángari against the Irecha.
 Tangaxuan was tried with plotting a rebellion, withholding tribute, sodomy and heresy, and he was tortured and executed.
 His ashes were thrown into the Lerma River.
-A period of violence and turbulence began.
+A period of violence and turbulence began until being fully calmed by Vasco de Quiroga, Bishop of Michoacan, in 1533.
 During the next decades, puppet rulers were installed by the Spanish government.